Milestones in the company's history

 1929

 Due to the unpleasant odour in the town centre from the oil heaters in the smelter, the factory is moved out of the town.
 The new location is Brühlstraße/Fabrikstraße next to the Biberach gasworks.
-Area of the plot: 6,500 m².
+Area of the plot: 6,500 square metres.

 1919

-After the death of Christoph Albert Handtmann, sons Karl Albert Handtmann (1874-1951), master brass founder, and Adolf Karl Handtmann (1884-1953), salesman, become partners in the company.
+After the death of Christoph Albert Handtmann, his sons Karl Albert Handtmann (1874-1951), known by his first name Albert, and salesman Adolf Karl Handtmann (1884-1953), known by his first name Karl, assume responsibility of the company.

 Adolf Karl Handtmann buys machines and modernises.
 In addition to the company's traditional business with armatures for breweries and distilleries, he starts supplying fitters with taps and annealed cast iron fittings wholesale.